Mpondo people: Series of events leading to the 1960 revolts

 The first signs of revolt were apparent through local vigilante groups such as the Makhuluspani.
 The Makhuluspani was a group that was created in a bid to combat stock theft in the districts of Tsolo and Qumbu in the 1950s.
 It is reported that these groups targeted headmen and chiefs who were cooperating or suspected to be cooperating with the colonial government.
-There were also conflicts around the Bizana area during that same year as the government intended to fence off a certain area on the coastal area to reserve the forests and coastal zones without having consulted the people of Pondoland.
+There were also conflicts around the Bizana area during that same year as the government intended to fence off a certain area on the coastal area to reserve the forests and coastal zones without having consulted the people of Mpondo-land.
 People were evicted out of their land, and at one stage during evictions police were attacked.

 In 1959, in the Bizana district, Saul Mabude who was the chairman of the district authority and advocate for the Bantu Authorities system was asked to meet with the people of that community.
 He was tasked with explaining the Bantu Authorities system to them, however he did not show up as he feared for his life.
 The consequence to his actions resulted in him having his house burnt and the police terrorizing the people in that area.
-This did not deter the Pondo people from mobilising against the government, who made it clear to Chief Sigcau, who was the King at the time that the Bantu system was not going to be enforced on their watch.
+This did not deter the Mpondo people from mobilising against the government, who made it clear to Chief Sigcawu, who was the King at the time that the Bantu system was not going to be enforced on their watch.

 In June 1960 a meeting was called at Ngquza Hill.
 These meetings had become the norm during the apartheid era around that area as people used them to educate each other on the events that were taking place, thus the meetings on the hill were not held secretly.
 The police were tipped about the meeting, who in turn upon their arrival fired on the people at the hill.
 This resulted in the arrest of 23 people and the death of 11 people.
 In retaliation, there was an ambush on a police patrol in Flagstaff.
 These people were shot at by the police, resulting in the injury of two policemen and the arrest of one headman.

 In November 1960 in Flagstaff, a mass meeting was called at Ngqanduli.
 Chief Vukayibambe called the police and helped disperse the meeting.
 One of the protesters was killed, this resulting in Vukayibambe's kraal being set on fire and his death.
 All those who had an affiliation with the chief and supported him were killed, injured and their kraals set alight.
 The police were sent to defuse the situation.